kanzodotjava/RefugeeLINK/Doc/use-Cases/uc025/UserCase025.md

-# Use Case: Apply for Training Programs (UC025)
+# Use Case: Apply for Formation Programs (UC025)

 ## Brief Description
-This use case outlines the process through which a registered refugee can explore and apply for available training programs designed to enhance their skills and employability within the app.
+This use case outlines the process through which a registered refugee can explore and apply for available formation programs designed to enhance their skills and employability within the app.

 ## Actors
 - Registered Refugee